Tantalcarbide: Etymology

 The name tantalcarbide is quite clearly a mention to its primary constituents of tantalum and carbon.
 However it was originally thought to be native tantalum in 1909.
 It was renamed to tantalum carbide in 1926, then renamed to tantalcarbide in 1966.

 Properties

 Tantalcarbide is hexoctahedral, with a space group of Fm3m.
 Its generally found as granular or tabular crystals.
 Quite often it is found mixed with other sands.

 It has an extremely high melting point of around 3800 °C, although actually testing of this has not been documented.
 Tantalcarbide is isostructural with niobocarbide, and is coincidentally found in the same localities.
 Niobocarbide is composed of niobium and carbon.

 Use and applications

 Tantalcarbide is found in too small of quantities for it be used commercially.
-However tantalcarbide powders are used for tools, or cermet.
+However tantalum carbide powders are used for tools, or cermet.